-By Bill Forbes – Avionics Sales Manager, Elliott Aviation
+By Bill Forbes – Director of Avionics Sales for Elliott Aviation

 Citation 560XL airframe entered the market in 1996 as the Citation Excel.
 The airframe combines midsize comfort and performance with the flexibility typically only found in a light jet.
 It can easily operate out of 4,000-foot runways and direct climb to 41,000 feet.
 These aircraft were equipped with Honeywell Primus 1000 avionics.

 In 2004, Cessna delivered the upgraded version of the airframe, the XLS+.
 This upgrade also has Honeywell Primus 1000 avionics but has upgraded PW545B engines to provide increased performance.

 Extending the Life of Your Aircraft

 Both the Citation Excel and XLS operate on an avionics suite that is over 25 years old.
 While airframe technology hasn’t significantly changed since the mid-’90s, avionics has seen many significant upgrades that allow for safer operation and reduced pilot workload.
 Although keeping the current avionics makes sense for some operators, combining the popularity, strong support network, and excellent parts availability of the Citation Excel and XLS, upgrading to a Garmin G5000 can significantly increase the useful life of the airplane.

 Past and Upcoming Avionics Updates for the Citation Excel and XLS